manticoresoftware/manticoresearch-php/docs/configuration.md

 #### Connection pool strategies

-* [Random](https://manticoresoftware.github.io/manticoresearch-php/class-Manticoresearch.Connection.Strategy.Random.html) - each query performed will use randomly one of the defined connections
+* [Random](https://manticoresoftware.github.io/manticoresearch-php/class-Manticoresearch.Connection.Strategy.Random.html) - each query performed will randomly use one of the defined connections
-* [RoundRobin](https://manticoresoftware.github.io/manticoresearch-php/class-Manticoresearch.Connection.Strategy.RoundRobin.html) -  each query performed picks an alive connection in round robin fashion
+* [RoundRobin](https://manticoresoftware.github.io/manticoresearch-php/class-Manticoresearch.Connection.Strategy.RoundRobin.html) - each query performed picks an alive connection in a round-robin fashion
-* [StaticRoundRobin](https://manticoresoftware.github.io/manticoresearch-php/class-Manticoresearch.Connection.Strategy.StaticRoundRobin.html) - connection are picked in round robin, but a connection is reused as long as it's alive.
-For example on first query connection 1 will be picked.
-If the connection works, query 2 will also use it and so on until the connection ends with hard error.
-In this case next queries will try to use the next connection from the pool (default)
+* [StaticRoundRobin](https://manticoresoftware.github.io/manticoresearch-php/class-Manticoresearch.Connection.Strategy.StaticRoundRobin.html) - connections are picked in round-robin order, but a connection is reused as long as it's alive.
+For example, on the first query, connection 1 will be picked.
+If the connection works, query 2 will also use it, and so on until the connection encounters a hard error.
+In this case, the next queries will try to use the next connection from the pool (default)

-On all strategies if a connection returns a hard error it will not be used in future attempts.
+In all strategies, if a connection returns a hard error, it will not be used in future attempts.

-Custom strategy can be provided to the `connectionStrategy`.
-They must implement [SelectorInterface](https://manticoresoftware.github.io/manticoresearch-php/interface-Manticoresearch.Connection.Strategy.SelectorInterface.html)
+A custom strategy can be provided to the `connectionStrategy`.
+They must implement the [SelectorInterface](https://manticoresoftware.github.io/manticoresearch-php/interface-Manticoresearch.Connection.Strategy.SelectorInterface.html)

 ```
 $params = [